-Sample produced by Method 1 (BM of Sn powder and SM of this powder with Al) was characterized by coarse microstructure, consisting of a broad distribution of Sn particles, ranging from few micross to more than 400 μm (Figure 3a, Table 3).
+Sample produced by Method 1 (ball milling of Sn powder and simple mixing of this powder with Al) was characterized by coarse microstructure, consisting of a broad distribution of Sn particles, ranging from few microns to more than 400 μ m (Figure 3a, Table 1).
 In BSE-SEM micrographs, the darker phase is Al, whereas the brightest is Sn.
 Sn particles are generally elongated in direction perpendicular to compression, even if elongation is less evident in smaller particles.
-In facts, combining results of Fit Ellipse Angle and Aspect Ratio (Table 3), most particles have Aspect Ratio equal or greater than 2, i.e. maximum axis is twice the minimum one, and their angle with respect to horizontal direction is zero, confirming what inferred from image qualitative analysis.
+In facts, combining results of Fit Ellipse Angle and Aspect Ratio (Table 1), most particles have Aspect Ratio equal or greater than 2, i.e. maximum axis is twice the minimum one, and their angle with respect to horizontal direction is zero, confirming what inferred from image qualitative analysis.
 After 100 thermal cycles (Figure 3b), both the small, homogeneous particles and the coarse particles of inhomogeneous appearance, are slightly more spherical, but the overall microstructure is pretty similar to the one of as-produced samples.

 Figure 3.
-BSE-SEM micrographs of sample obtained by Method 1 (BM of Sn powder and SM of this powder with Al), before thermal cycles (a) and after thermal cycles (b).
+BSE-SEM micrographs of sample obtained by Method 1 (ball milling of Sn powder and simple mixing of this powder with Al), before thermal cycles (a) and after thermal cycles (b).

-The presence of more spherical particles is highlighted also by the increment of average Circularity (mean value from 0.75 to 0.82, as shown in Table 3) and reduction of average Aspect Ratio (mean value from 2.14 to 1.88, Table 3), even if the unvaried mode value suggests that the phenomenon does not occur for all particles, but it is probably more frequent in bigger particles.
+The presence of more spherical particles is highlighted also by the increment of average Circularity (mean value from 0.75 to 0.82, as shown in Table 1) and reduction of average Aspect Ratio (mean value from 2.14 to 1.88, Table 1), even if the unvaried mode value suggests that the phenomenon does not occur for all particles, but it is probably more frequent in bigger particles.
 Sn particles have a concave shape and small black spots are present.
 According to EDS analysis these black particles consist of Sn (~50%), O and Si; Si impurities were probably present in Al powder.
-The overall composition of the sample in as-produced conditions from semi-quantitative of BSE-SEM images is Al ~57%m, Sn ~33%m.
+The overall composition of the sample in as-produced conditions from semi-quantitative analysis of BSE-SEM images is Al ~57% mass, Sn ~33% mass.
 Concerning porosity content (Figure 4), M1 sample is almost free of pores in as-produced conditions.
 After thermal cycles porosity content increases to slightly more than 1%.